 Registration was brought in by the Property Factors (Scotland) Act 2011, which came into force on 1 October 2012.
 The Act provides a statutory framework to protect homeowners who use factoring services by providing minimum standards for property factors.

 The Act also introduced:

 - a code of conduct for property factors that sets out minimum standards of practice with which all registered property factors are statutorily obliged to comply.
-The Scottish Government is currently consulting on proposals to revise the code of conduct.
+The Scottish Government consulted on proposals to revise the code of conduct.
 Read the Minister's blog.That consultation is now closed and the analysis of responses is expected to be completed later in 2018.
 Following this analysis, the Scottish Government may decide to amend the code of conduct and lay a revised version for the approval of the Scottish Parliament in accordance with the Act.

 - a route for redress to the First-tier Tribunal for Scotland Housing and Property Chamber, an independent judicial body separate from Scottish Ministers and councils.
 Homeowners can apply to the chamber if they believe their registered property factor has failed to comply with the code of conduct or otherwise failed to carry out their factoring duties.
 Before making an application, homeowners must notify their factor in writing of their complaint and allow their factor an opportunity to resolve the matter.
 The code of conduct requires factors to have an in-house complaints handling procedure which homeowners would be expected to follow